The geometry of the Double Gyroid wire network: Quantum and Classical: The classical geometry of the double Gyroid

 \subsection{The quantum graph}

 In order to promote the skeletal graph to a quantum graph, we will fix a Hilbert space and a Hamiltonian.
+Here we follow the terminology that a quantum graph is graph with an associated Hilbert space and a Hamiltonian on it.
 In this paper we will use the generalized Harper Hamiltonian \cite{belissard,Sunada}.

-The original Harper Hamiltonian \cite{Harper} is obtained for a cubic lattice by using the tight-binding approximation and Peierls substitution for the quasimomentum \cite{PST}.
+The original Harper Hamiltonian \cite{Harper} is obtained for a cubic lattice by using the tight-binding approximation and Peierls substitution for the quasi momentum \cite{PST}.

 In the next section, we will give the general theoretical setup for this using graphs, groups and representations.
 For the Gyroid the notions such as graphs and groups have been introduced above, so that the reader may substitute these in the general definitions below.